Skip to main content

 HTTP authentication

 HTTP authentication is a common but basic form of user authentication.
-If a website is using HTTP authentication, loading it your browser will show a popup like this:
+If a website is using HTTP authentication, loading it in your browser will show a popup like this:

 If your website uses HTTP authentication, Silktide will detect this automatically and ask you for the username and password automatically when you first add the website.